-Flies generally live within close proximity to suitable food sources and breeding grounds.
-They feed on various food substances; however, most of the flies found in and around buildings feed and breed in warm, moist decaying organic matter.
-Small flies such as drain flies, fungus gnats, and phorid flies are commonly found in and around drains, leakages in slab floors, shower pans, sinks, and overwatered potted plant soils.
+Flies are looking for somewhere moist and warm to breed and feed.
+Drain flies, fungus gnats, and phorid flies like to live in or around drains, leakages in slab floors, shower pans, sinks, and overwatered potted plant soils.
 Fruit flies tend to breed in decaying fruits and vegetables.
 Meanwhile, filthy flies such as house flies, dung flies, blow flies, bottle flies, and flesh flies visit and breed in garbage, trash bins, piles of compost or manure, and the carcasses of animals.
-Flies are attracted to light, so they often gather around windows when inhabiting indoor areas.
-Some fly species such as blow and bottle flies are known to fly long distances of up 20 miles in search of food and breeding sites.
+Flies are also attracted to light, so often gather around windows when inhabiting indoor areas.
+Some fly species such as blow and bottle flies are known to fly long distances of up 32 km in search of food and breeding sites.